wp-plugins/listly/readme.txt

 Begin with a few items; an imperfect list, then ask for help to enhance the list.
 A never ending task your community can embrace & drive.
 Working alone on lists is just 1.0 thinking.

-Your job is to source & seed.
+Your job: source & seed.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because the audience plays an active role by answering questions.
 Listly's paradigm emulates talk radio.

 **Your listicles should be inviting & enaging**